 - That there is a strong correlation between the quality of our schools and the quality of our communities.
 Therefore, an investment in education is an investment in the economic vitality of the region.

-Dr. Kerr serves as a Director on the Boards of Directors for the Norwin School District Community Foundation, Norwin Community Foundation, Norwin Chamber of Commerce, and the Westmoreland County Public Healthcare Consortium.
-Dr. Kerr serves as Chairman of the Professional Advisory Committee for the Central Westmoreland Career and Technology Center.
+Dr. Kerr serves as a Director on the Boards for the Norwin School District Community Foundation, Norwin Chamber of Commerce, and the Westmoreland County Public Healthcare Consortium.
+Dr. Kerr is a member of the Westmoreland County Superintendents Association and serves on the Professional Advisory Committee for the Central Westmoreland Career and Technology Center.